VasilMerdzhanov/AmazonTesting/README.md

 1. Json file
 2. Via API share.txt file - in which is located Collection Access Key endpoint

-I used Postman through the browser to do the tests
+I used Postman through the browser to do the tests.